aaronbloomfield/ccc/hws/ethprivate/index.md

 There is minimal output when it is running, and we will verify that it has connected properly in a moment.

+This is running the *node*, and we are going to run geth (again) in a moment to connect to that node.

 ### Part 3: Geth

 What is running from the previous part is the Ethereum node, but that is not interactive.
-You should leave it running while you perform the next few parts of this assignment.
+You must leave it running while you perform the next few parts of this assignment.

+#### Attach to the geth node

 To enter commands via the keyboard, you have to "attach" to the local Ethereum node.
 You do this by entering the following command: